yoni-j/cv/README.md

 - Good understanding of the browser api and interacting the dom. experienced with vanilla js and some old libs like jQuery

 **Moblie**
-- Some experience (a long time ago...) with develpoment of android native apps - write in java on the android studio environment
+- Some experience with develpoment of android native apps - write in java on the android studio environment
-- Some experience (a long time ago...) with develpoment of ios native apps - write in objective-c on the x-code environment
+- Some experience with develpoment of ios native apps - write in objective-c on the x-code environment

 **Cloud services**
 - Familiar with AWS services: ecs, ec2, ecr, dynamodb, rds, lambda, s3, sqs, sns, ses, textract, cloudwatch